anxielray/Chemical-substances/README.md

 # 🧪 Chemistry Substances Explorer

-This project is a **React-based web application** for exploring chemical substances and their properties.
+This project is a **React-based web application** for exploring chemical substances and their properties in foods.
-It allows users to browse through a list of chemical compounds, view detailed information, and learn about their uses, hazards, and physical characteristics.
+It enables a user to scrutinize the substances that are found in their foods.
+This could help with diet-management individuals to avoid or access some nutrients.

 ---

 ## 🚀 Features

 - **Substance Listing**
   Displays a list of chemical substances with their **name, formula, and category**.
+The application also provides more details about the food substance.

 - **Detail View**
   Clicking on a substance redirects the user to `/substances/:id` where a detailed view is shown with: